Tekmen, Bozyazı: People

-The residents of Tekmen are members of a Turkmen tribe named Teke, who is known to be the founder of Teke Beylik in southeastern Anatolia in the 13th and 14th centuries.
+The residents of Tekmen are members of a Turkmen tribe named Teke, which is known to be the founder of Teke Beylik in southeastern Anatolia in the 13th and 14th centuries.
 They were originally nomads on the Toros mountains.
 In 1989, Tekmen was declared township.

 Economy

 In Tekmen, greenhouse agriculture and animal husbandry are two important economic activities.
 However, animal husbandry is now on the decline.
 The most important crops are vegetables, citrus, strawberries, bananas and peanuts.

 Although tourism has not yet arrived in Tekmen, many people from Anatolian region bought summer houses here and the touristic potential of the town is promising.